w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 processor to be working on potentially different instructions at the same time.

 Bundles of state transitions represented as blocks may be processed similarly.
-In the context of Polkadot, it aims to overall increase the throughput of the entire network.
+In the context of Polkadot, it aims to increase the throughput of the entire network.

 :::info